 Generally speaking, wrongful death lawsuits have two main avenues for compensation: economic damages and non-economic damages.

-“Economic damages involve expenses that the deceased’s estate or family incur as a result of his or her death,” notes Houston wrongful death lawyer Andrew Kumar, “the deceased’s family may receive compensation for the following: loss of earning capacity, loss of inheritance, medical bills, and burial expenses.”
+“Economic damages involve expenses that the deceased’s estate or family incur as a result of his or her death,” notes Houston wrongful death lawyer, John Ramsey, “the deceased’s family may receive compensation for the following: loss of earning capacity, loss of inheritance, medical bills, and burial expenses.”

 Non-economic damages involve intangible physical and emotional pain.
 Common non-economic damages include loss of care and support, mental anguish and pain, loss of love and comfort.